-Watson donates first game check to Harvey victims at stadium
+Deshaun Watson donates first game check to Harvey victims at stadium

-HOUSTON (AP) - Houston Texans rookie Deshaun Watson donated his first NFL game check to three NRG stadium employees who were affected by Hurricane Harvey.
+HOUSTON — Houston Texans rookie Deshaun Watson donated his first NFL game check to three NRG stadium employees who were affected by Hurricane Harvey.

 Watson surprised three women who work in the team cafeteria at the stadium Wednesday.